Health & Safety

 As with all products of a dusty nature it is recommended that respiratory protection is worn if the operative will be exposed to a higher level of respiratory dust than the local workplace exposure limit (see SDS and local work exposure regulations).

-Typically, traditional silica based investment powder contains upto 10% Respirable Crystaline Silica.
+Typically, traditional silica based investment powder contains between 1 – 10% Respirable Crystaline Silica.
 At this level it is classed as STOT RE 2 Hazard.

 STOT stands for Specific Target Organ Toxicity which in this case is the respiratory system.
 In order to control this risk within the working environment strict dust extraction and respiratory protection control measures must be put in place to comply with the maximum work exposure limit within the country it is being used.

-Please refer to our MSDS for further information
+Please refer to our SDS for further information

 Safety Data Sheet